founders-programme-2/commons/README.md

 Founders and Coders, April 2019

 ## Introduction
 *Commons* was made by participants of the Founders Program in collaboration with [Networked City](https://www.networkedcity.london/start).
 It is the digitized version of a workshop game aimed at helping individuals begin to strategize community development, resource allocation and project planning.
+Designed mobile-first.

-See it online here: [Commons](https://commons-app.herokuapp.com)
+### See it online here: [Commons](https://commons-app.herokuapp.com)

 ### Mobile Screenshots
 ![](https://i.imgur.com/j7LyyaA.png)